Solar-powered cars

 European project

-An international public-private consortium will address how solar-powered vehicles can support the transition to an all-electric transport system in the EU.
-The group named SolarMoves and, in addition to TNO, includes among others Fraunhofer Institute for Solar Energy Systems, Sono Motors, and IM Efficiency.
+An international public-private consortium addresses how solar-powered vehicles can support the transition to an all-electric transport system in the EU.
+The consortium named SolarMoves consists of TNO, Fraunhofer Institute for Solar Energy Systems, Sono Motors, Lightyear Layer, and IM Efficiency.

-This pilot project explores the potential of solar-powered vehicles and its impact on the electrical recharging infrastructure policy and regulations in Europe in the coming years.
+This pilot project explores the potential of solar-powered vehicles and its impact on the electrical recharging infrastructure and advices policy on suitable regulations for Europe in the coming years.

 Rapid charging point for electric cars, with solar panels.